cleipski/Citibike/README.md

 * to provide a robust forecast of expected business performance.

-A thorough understanding of the existing customers can yield important insights that allow to tap into new growth opportunities without requiring (potentially risky) geographical expansion.
+A thorough understanding of the existing customers can yield important insights.
+It allows to tap into new growth opportunities without requiring (potentially risky) geographical expansion.
 My second goal in this report therefore is

 * to identify customer segments with the most potential to grow.